-Finding new ways to capture carbon dioxide and reuse it in industrial processes is of strategic importance if we are to reduce climate-changing gas emissions.
-Such operations use the circular economy approach, which already features in our business model, to allow them to “close the anthropic carbon cycle”, whereby CO2 molecules are captured by means of a natural process, namely biofixation by microscopic algae that are intensively cultivated in our photobioreactors.
-As well as reducing the emissions generated by our upstream operations, from which the carbon dioxide used to grow algal crops is sourced, the system presents the double advantage of not taking up any agricultural land, since it is contained within one of our industrial sites, not to mention the opportunities for local development that launching business initiatives based on these plants could bring to the area.
+Finding new ways to reuse carbon dioxide in industrial processes is part of the strategy to reduce the emissions of climate-changing gases.
+Such operations use the circular economy approach, which already features in our business model, to allow them to “close the anthropic carbon cycle”, Here, through the natural photosynthesis process, CO2 molecules are biofixed by microscopic algae, intensively cultivated in photobioreactors.
+This technology gives us both the possibility to reduce emissions in our business sectors, using them to cultivate algal crops, and to make use of areas which cannot be used for agricultural purposes, not to mention the opportunities for local development that launching business initiatives based on these plants could bring to the area.

 Data, performance and results